stephenhowells/Heroku-PHP-Bootstrap/readme.md

 bash bootstrap.sh name-of-app
 ```

 You can view the results once the bootstrap script has finished by running `heroku open`.
-You'll see the placeholder page the you've just uploaded.
+You'll see the placeholder page that you've just uploaded.

+If you need a MySQL database, provision the ClearDB add-on by running `heroku addons:add cleardb`.
+Their starter "Ignite" database is free of charge.

 ### Tips